nhsconnect/NHS-Booking-API/pages/explore/get_an_appointment.md

 summary: "Details the Get a specific appointment"
 ---

-{% include important.html content="Site under development by NHS Digital, It is advised not to develop against these specifications until a formal announcement has been made." %}
+{% include important.html content="Site under development by NHS Digital, it is advised not to develop against these specifications until a formal announcement has been made." %}

 ## Use case ##